 Relationships are not easy.
 Relationships take work.
 The Gottman research makes sense and clearly sets out a course of action for any couple at any stage of their relationship to investigate what trust and commitment mean to them and how they can strengthen and deepen these bonds.
 This series of writing explores the chapters under the various topics: trust and commitment, conflict, sex and intimacy, work and money, family, fun and adventure, growth and spirituality, and dreams.

 The model of rupture and repair is considered from gay, lesbian and straight perspectives, making the books rich and valuable learning accessible and meaningful for all types of couples.
-Please get in touch if this relationship resonates with you in light of your own situation.
+Please get in touch if this article resonates with you in light of your own situation.

 Gottman, J., & Gottman, Julie Schwartz.
 (2019).
 Eight Dates – To keep your relationship happy, thriving and lasting.
 Penguin Life, New York.